 Eye care professionals specialize in understanding how the human eye really works, as well as diseases and conditions that affect your vision – many of which do not have obvious symptoms.
 Eye doctors know how age and risk factors affect vision over time for young and old, and they understand the benefits and features of corrective lenses including eyeglasses and contacts.

-Dr. Taneja-Dhaliwal grew up admiring the eye.
+Dr. Shelly Taneja-Dhaliwal grew up admiring the eye.
 No, not the eyes of an individual, but the eye itself.
 She recognizes the importance of the eye as a critical and irreplaceable part of the human body, and wants to help everyone understand how to properly care for their eyes.
-Dr. Taneja-Dhaliwal especially loves children (and their eyes) and dealing with contact lenses.
+Dr. Taneja-Dhaliwal is especially interested in pediatric optometry and contact lenses.

-Dr. Taneja-Dhaliwal has received her Bachelor of Science in Computer Information Systems and her O.D. in optometry from the University of Manchester (in England).
+Dr. Taneja-Dhaliwal has received her Bachelor of Science in Computer Information Systems and her O.D. in Optometry from the University of Manchester (in England).
 Dr. Taneja-Dhaliwal also belongs to the Alberta Association of Optometrists, Alberta College of Optometrists and the Calgary Society of Optometrists.
-She has been in practice for almost three years.
+She has been in practice for almost nine years.

 Dr. Taneja-Dhaliwal remembers the patient who was unable to find the perfect contact lenses because he worked in a very dusty environment.
 Dr. Taneja-Dhaliwal was able to find a solution to the patient’s issue, and the patient was very grateful.
 Dr. Taneja-Dhaliwal enjoys helping patients find their individual eye care solution.

-When not helping people see better, Dr. Taneja-Dhaliwal enjoys yoga, dancing, spending time with her husband and ten month old daughter.
+When not helping people see better, Dr. Taneja-Dhaliwal enjoys yoga, dancing, spending time with her husband and three children.

-Dr. Raman Thind-Gill was born and raised in Edmonton, Alberta.
-She received her Bachelor of Science from the University of Alberta, but then pursued her passion in optometry as a graduate of Aston University (UK) with a BSc (Hons) MC Optom.
+Dr. Raman Thind-Gill was born and raised in Edmonton.
+She was enrolled in her Bachelor of Science from the University of Alberta, when she pursued her passion in optometry and graduated from Aston University (UK) with a BSc (Hons) MC Optom.
 Upon her return to Canada, Dr. Thind-Gill graduated from the University of Waterloo’s International Optometric Bridging Program.
 She has been in practice for almost nine years.